Making Change Stick: How to Get Mainframe Teams Onboard with New Strategies, Processes, and Tools

 Heavily documenting our processes and tools, and creating detailed user guides, was a big improvement, but we still faced big challenges to end user adoption.
 The client’s teams were still not adopting their new processes and tools as quickly as we wanted, and the information within the guides was not spreading as wide as we hoped — no matter how much people talked formally and informally about these processes and tools.
 Some people did not even know our user guides existed!

-To fix those issues, we began to perform the second pillar of our new approach to end user adoption — extended training.
+To boost teams engagement, we began to perform the second pillar of our new approach to end user adoption — extended training.

 How We Performed Extended Training